-Upon successful completion of this course, the student will be able to understand:
+The student will be able to understand:

 - 1. basic theoretical principles in optimization - 2. formulation of optimization models - 3. solution methods in optimization - 4. methods of sensitivity analysis and post processing of results - 5. applications to a wide range of engineering problems